top of page

 * irony (< Gr. eironea-dissimulation) 1.
 Simulation of ignorance, chiefly in Socratic irony.
 2. A sort of humor, ridicule, or light sarcasm, the intended implication of which is the opposite of the literal sense of the words.
 3. A state of affairs or a result opposite to and as if in mockery of the appropriate result; as the irony of fate.

 When I attended school at UCSB, I lived in the mountains above Santa Barbara.
-I had a beautiful cottage-like arrangement at the end of a mile long driveway that wound it's way up through avocado orchards and orange trees.
+I had a beautiful cottage-like arrangement at the end of a mile-long driveway that wound up through avocado orchards and orange trees.
 To get to my home, one would drive up a winding mountain road.
-One day, I was coming home from school, late in the afternoon, and as I came around a bend on the mountain lane, there was a white Lincoln Continental convertible pulled off to the side with it's tail end still sticking out onto the road.
-I
+One day, I was coming home from school late in the afternoon, and as I came around a bend on the mountain lane, there was a white Lincoln Continental convertible pulled off to the side with its tail end still sticking out onto the road.

-pulled off ahead of the car to go back and help out.
+I pulled off ahead of the car to go back and help out.
 It was then that I saw her.
-She was the perfect Southern California girl with that unique quality of having a tan as well as blonde hair.
+She was the perfect Southern California girl with the unique quality of having a tan and blonde hair.
 I was very glad that I had stopped.
 "What's wrong?"
 I asked.
 Already, I could smell her scent and was enchanted.

 As I worked we made small talk, and when I was done, we were both enjoying the energy of each other's company.
-"I wish there was something I could do to thank you", she said.
+"I wish there were something I could do to thank you," she said.

 Jestingly, I replied, "I'm sure there's something you could do . . .” letting the statement hang in the air like a question she knew the answer to.